elmar-hinz/Learn.GettingAndCleaningData.Project/README.md

 * Visit the reviewers checkpoints on Coursera - TODO
     * Note them to Readme - TODO
-* Read the posting **A really long advice thread for the Project** by David Hood - TODO
+* Read the posting **A really long advice thread for the Project** by David Hood - DONE
-    * Take notes to the Readme. - TODO
+    * Take notes to the Readme. - DONE
 * Manually download the data  - DONE
 * Read the datas Readme - DONE
 * Inspect the files with command lines tools.
 How do they match together? - DONE
   * `head, tail`
   * `wc -l, wc -w`
-* Describte the raw data within the Codebook - TODO
+* Describe the raw data within the Codebook - TODO
 * Setup stubs `run_analysis.R` and `run_analysis_tests.R` (using Runit). - DONE

-### Coding and testing side by side
+### Coding and Testing Side by Side

+* prepare - DONE
+    * cleanup
+    * setup directories
+    * download data
+    * unpack data
+* read data
+    * inspect data especially dimensions
+* combine train and test data (1.)
+* extract mean and standard deviations (2.)
+* merge tables with activity labels to address (3.)
+* add descriptive variable names (4.)
+* do 5.
+    * create independent tidy dataset
+    * average of each variable from 4. per activity per subject

 ### Document